Launch Symposium – Graduate School of Precision Engineering

 Metas

 Dr. Lehmann earned his PhD in Nuclear Physics from the University of Fribourg.
 He is Chief Partnership and Technology Transfer Officer at METAS, focusing on strategic partnerships, innovation, and technology transfer.
-Dr. Blattner holds a PhD in Applied Optics from the University of Neuchâtel.
-He is Chief Metrology Officer at METAS and served as President of the International Commission on Illumination (CIE) from 2019 to 2023.

 Graduate School of Precision Engineering / Metas

-Daniel Zahnd is a PhD student in Precision Engineering at the University of Bern.
-In collaboration with METAS, he is developing a new Joule-Kibble balance for realizing the kilogram with higher precision.
-His research focuses on reducing measurement uncertainty by combining advanced experimental and theoretical approaches.
-Daniel holds a Master’s degree in Physics from the University of Bern, where he applied machine learning to solar physics.
+Daniel Zahnd, PhD student in Precision Engineering at the University of Bern, will present his research on the realization of the kilogram using a Joule-Kibble balance.
+He holds a Master’s degree in Physics from the University of Bern, where he specialized in machine learning applications in solar physics.